Best SSDs for Remote Workers: Speed and Reliability in 2026

 The Bottom Line

-For remote workers who move between locations and need fast, reliable portable storage, the Samsung T9 is the best external SSD.
+For remote workers who move between locations and need fast, reliable portable storage, the Samsung T9 at $129 is the best external SSD.
 Its 2,000 MB/s speed, compact form factor, and broad compatibility make it the most practical daily-use portable drive for professionals.

 Detailed Reviews